-Warrant Liability

-(In thousands)

-Balance at December 31, 2011 \$

-Initial fair value of warrant liability 5,120

-Change in fair value of warrant liability included in earnings (278)

-Balance at December 31, 2012 \$ 4,842

-The fair value of the warrants issued to FBR and MAC Financial Ltd. (which will be held by the former stockholders of MAC Financial Ltd. as a result of its liquidation) was estimated on the date of grant using the Black-Scholes option-pricing model, including consideration of any potential additional value associated with pricing protection features.
-The volatility assumption used, 39.0%, was derived from the historical volatility of the share price of a range of publicly-traded companies with business types similar to ours.
-No allowance was made for any potential illiquidity associated with the private trading of our shares.
-We revalue the warrant liability quarterly using a Black-Scholes option-pricing model in combination with a binomial model and a Monte-Carlo simulation model to value the pricing protection features within the warrant.
+fillitial fail value of warrant hability 5,120 Change in fair value of warrant liability included in earnings (278) Balance at December 31, 2012 \$ 4,842 The fair value of the warrants issued to FBR and MAC Financial Ltd. was estimated on the date of g rant using t he Black- Scholes option-pricing model, including consideration of any potential additional value associated with pricin ig protection ı features.
+The volatility assumption used, 39.0%, was derived from the historical volatility of the share price of a ran ige of public cly-traded companies with business types similar to ours.
+No allowance was made for any potential illiquidity associ ated with th ne private trading of our shares.
+We revalue the warrant liability quarterly using a Black-Scholes option-pricing model is n combinati on with a binomial model and a Monte-Carlo simulation model to value the pricing protection features within the warrant.
 As of June 30, 2013 the assumptions used in the option pricing model were as follows: a common stock price as of June 30, 2013 of \$12.00, risk free interest rate of 1.98%, expected life of 7.1 years and a dividend yield of 0%.
 The loss on fair value during the second quarter is primarily due to an increase in the price of our common stock.
 The warrants have an exercise price of \$10.00.
 The remaining contractual term on the warrants is approximately 9 years.